On Locality-Sensitive Orderings and their Applications: Applications

 Another application of the same data structure in \thmref{bichromatic:closest:pair} is supporting $(1 + \eps)$-approximate nearest neighbor queries.
 In this scenario, the data structure must support insertions and deletions of points and the following queries: given a point $\ptq$, return a point $\ptt \in \pset$ such that $\distY{\ptq}{\ptt} \leq (1 + \eps)\min_{p\in P}\distY{\ptq}{p}$.

-\begin{theorem} \thmlab{dynamic:nn} Let $\pset$ be a set of $n$ points in $[0,1)^d$.
-For a given $\eps > 0$, one can build a data structure using $O(n\logeps/\eps^d)$ space, that supports insertion and deletion in time $O(\log(n) \log^2(1/\eps)/\eps^d)$.
-Furthermore, given a query point $\ptq \in [0,1)^d$, the data structure returns a $(1+\eps)$-approximate nearest neighbor in $\pset$ in $O(\eps^{-d}\log^2(1/\eps) \log(n) )$ time. \end{theorem} \begin{proof} Maintain the data structure of \lemref{1d:closest:pair} for all \lso{}s of \thmref{lso}, with one difference: Since the input is monochromatic, the data structures for each ordering store distances between all consecutive pairs.
+\begin{theorem} \thmlab{dynamic:nn} \SICOMPVer{ } Let $\pset$ be a set of $n$ points in $[0,1)^d$.
+For a given $\eps \in (0,1/2]$, one can build a data structure using $\Od(n\logeps/\eps^d)$ space, that supports insertion and deletion in time $\Od(\log n \log^2(1/\eps)/\eps^d)$.
+Furthermore, given a query point $\ptq \in [0,1)^d$, the data structure returns a $(1+\eps)$-approximate nearest neighbor in $\pset$ in $\Od(\log n\log^2(1/\eps)/\eps^{d})$ time. \end{theorem} \begin{proof} Maintain the data structure of \lemref{1d:closest:pair} for all \lso{}s of \thmref{lso}, with one difference: Since the input is monochromatic, for each \lso{} $\order \in \ordAll$, we store the points in a balanced binary search tree according to $\order$.
 The space and update time bounds easily follow by the same analysis.

 Given a query point $\ptq \in [0,1)^d$, for each of the orderings the algorithm inspects the predecessor and successor to $\ptq$.
 The algorithm returns the closest point to $\ptq$ encountered.
 We claim that the returned point $\pt$ is the desired approximate nearest neighbor.